 “We were very happily surprised and honored to win this award,” said Clemence Samson, secretary/treasurer of the KSA.
 “We had no idea that we were nominated.
 When they heard the news, our club members and people in the community were all commenting that it was well-deserved for all the hard work.
 They were very happy that the club was recognized this way.
 It will have a positive impact on our community.

 “Winning this award confirms that we are on the right track.
-We also realize that winning this award will make the Kamloops Snowmobile Association known all across the country as a great snowmobiling destination.”
+We also realize that winning this award will make Kamloops known all across the country as a great snowmobiling destination.”

 This distinction comes on the heels of the club winning three British Columbia Snowmobile Federation (BCSF) 2020 Excellence Awards just last year for Club of the Year, Groomer of the Year, and Snowmobile-Related Business of the Year.